 Even so, there are a few circumstances under which you might be entitled to a refund.
 Stores must honor the terms of their return policies.
 So if a business has a return policy that provides for refunds, and if you abided by the terms of that policy, then the store is obligated to issue you a refund.

 Alternatively, if the doggie daycare received the benefit of your money without having to provide the services for which you paid, you may have a claim for unjust enrichment (which is another way of saying that the daycare unfairly profited at your expense).
-You should seek legal advice about your individual situation; if you can't afford your own lawyer, contact your local legal aid office or consider using your local magistrate court.If you believe that the daycare didn't adequately disclose the terms and conditions of its refund policies, or that those policies were otherwise unfair or deceptive, you can file a complaint with the Governor's Office of Consumer Protection at www.consumer.georgia.gov
+You should seek legal advice about your individual situation; if you can't afford your own lawyer, contact your local legal aid office or consider using your local magistrate court.If you believe that the daycare didn't adequately disclose the terms and conditions of its refund policies, or that those policies were otherwise unfair or deceptive, you can file a complaint with the Georgia Department of Law’s Consumer Protection Unit at www.consumer.georgia.gov

 or by calling 1-800-869-1123.
 You can also file a complaint with the Federal Trade Commission by visiting ftc.gov

 The best way to protect yourself in future transactions of this kind is to inquire into a company's refund policies prior to making a purchase, and to ask for those policies in writing.